Emma Newbury Counselling & Wellbeing Support

 I decided to become a counsellor, and my life has changed beyond all recognition.
 The privilege of being able to help people work through their issues and improve their lives is something I will never take for granted.
 Watching my clients change throughout their course of counselling is more rewarding than I could have ever imagined.

 Outside of counselling, I had a career of more than 20 years in the civil service.
 I presently work providing support for adults with learning disabilities.
 I also volunteer at my local wellbeing hub, continuing to counsel those who are referred through the mental health and wellbeing network in my locality.
-I am based in South East Lincolnshire, a beautiful part of the world, where I live with my little family.
+I am based in Spilsby, South East Lincolnshire, a beautiful part of the world, where I live with my little family.

 Professional Standards